universalappfactory/QmlGraphQl/README.md

 To create the example app, you need to open both projects (ExampleApp.pro and graphqlclient.pro) in QtCreator.

 Then build the graphqlclient.pro, this will create a directory "GraphQlClient" under the ExampleApp folder.
 This is necessary so that the ExampleApp is able to find the plugin.
+I disabled the "Shadow Build" for both, example app and graphqlclient.

 (See <http://doc.qt.io/qt-5/qtqml-modules-cppplugins.html>)

 # Issues

-Code completition for client properties does not work properly, even if I created a qmltypes file for the plugin.
+Sometimes I have some problems with code completition for the plugin in QtCreator

-Error handling for the httpclient isn't implemented yet.
+~~Error handling for the httpclient isn't implemented yet.~~